 Irrespective of the skillset needs, the success in getting right people is governed by supply-and-demand situation in the organization, or outside in the industry.

-For instance, let us say you work in a software development organization and require junior engineers with 1-2 years of Java experience for your project.
+For instance, let us say you work in a software development organization and require junior engineers with 1-2 years of J2EE experience for your project.
 Usually this is not a problem.
 But getting them on your project may be still difficult if many other projects in the organization require similar skillset, and hiring from outside the company may have a lead time of several months.

-What does a Human Resource Plan contain?
+What does a Resource management plan contain?